scottcolfer/scottcolfer.github.io/_posts/2024-08-26-new-wave-product.md

 Lots of organisations wanting to be ‘product-led’ will spend time on OKRs and roadmaps and introducing product managers but realise this doesn’t address their underlying problems.

-My truth is that a roadmap has never really changed anything.
-The popular tools, models and frameworks can be of help but it’s coaching, managing change and negotiation that have led to the transformation.
+My truth is that a roadmap never *really* changed anything.
+The popular tools, models and frameworks can be of help but it’s coaching, managing change and negotiation that have led to the transformation in my work.

 I think product’s up in its head and needs to get out into the world and be a little more pragmatic.
 ‘New Wave Product’ is an argument for broadening product culture so we can think about people as much as metrics.
 It’s a call for pragmatic product.